Good Health and Wellbeing

 Through these policies, Lakehead University commits to providing resources for smoking cessation programs to support students, faculty and staff in their efforts to quit smoking.

 However, it is important to note that Lakehead University is not entirely a smoke-free campus.
 The university does allow for the on-campus use of burning the four sacred medicines as part of Indigenous spiritual practices for personal use or during cultural and educational events.
-This accommodation is outlined in the Indigenous Cultural Ceremonies Policy.
+This accommodation is outlined in the Indigenous and Aboriginal Cultural Ceremonies Policy.

-Specifically, Lakehead University supports Indigenous cultural ceremonies on campus that involve the use of the four sacred medicines including but not limited to personal use, one-on-one counselling sessions, opening/closing prayers for events, smudging, feasts, sacred circle gatherings, sacred fires, pipe ceremonies, pow wows, drumming and singing.
+Specifically, Lakehead University supports Indigenous cultural ceremonies on campus that involve the use of the four sacred medicines, including but not limited to personal use, one-on-one counselling sessions, opening/closing prayers for events, smudging, feasts, sacred circle gatherings, sacred fires, pipe ceremonies, pow wows, drumming and singing.

 Therefore, while Lakehead University promotes a smoke-free environment for general tobacco and cannabis use, it recognizes and respects the cultural significance of the four sacred medicines in Indigenous practices and provides accommodation and protocol for their ceremonial use on campus.